tbela99/uploadManager/README.md

 - iframe - (*boolean*, optional) force iframe upload.
 - multiple - (*boolean*, optional) enable multiple file selection if the browser can handle it.
 - filetype - (*string*, optional) authorized file type.
-- name - (*string*) name of the upload form field. it contains the original name of the file sent by the user. if the upload succeed a hidden field named *'file_' + name* and containing the encrypted file path on the server will be pushed into the form. for example if our form field is named *name[]*, then *name[]* will contains the original file name and *file_name[]* will contains the encrypted file path on the server.
+- name - (*string*) name of the upload form field. it contains the original name of the file sent by the user. if the upload succeed a hidden field named *'file_' + name* and containing the encrypted file path on the server will be pushed into the form. if multiple file upload is enabled then this field will be sent as an array for example if our form field is named *name[]*, then *name[]* will contains the original file name and *file_name[]* will contains the encrypted file path on the server.
-In addition if you use chunk upload, another input field prefixed by *guid_* will be pushed in the form. this allow you to remove temporary files from the server after the user send the form. for example, if your input field name is *name[]*, this field will be named *guid_name[]*.
 - progressbar - (*mixed*, optional) indicates whether to display a progressbar or not. if *false* then the progressbar is disabled. if *true* the progressbar will use default options. if it is an *object*, it will be passed as progressbar options. see [Progressbar](http://github.com/tbela99/progressbar/)
 - hideDialog - (*boolean*, optional) Firefox 4+ only: if true the file selection dialog will not be shown after the upload instance is created.